nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Filters the list of TAs teaching under the course automatically.
 - The default course is saved even after the user closes the application.

-Example: `course c/CS2103T` sets the default course to the given course code.
+Example: `teach c/CS2103T` sets the default course to the given course code.

 When the command succeeds: